Breaking Boundaries: Planet, Mind and Action

 Dr Amelia Cussans, ST5 trainee in adult psychiatry, member of psychiatry declares and Planetary Health and Sustainability Committee (PHSC) of the Royal College of Psychiatrists

 Dr Cussans is a psychiatry registrar and climate organiser based in Bristol.
 She co-leads the Climate and Health Scorecard Initiative, which supports health organisations to take meaningful climate action.
 She has led a campaign for the Royal College to move from Barclays to an ethical, sustainable bank.
 She is the Cover Editor for the Journal of Climate Change and Health and sits on the Executive Committee of the RCPsych South West Division as a planetary health champion.
-She has organised with Psych Declares, Health for Extinction Rebellion, Health Workers for a Free Palestine, Right to Roam and Refugee Asylum Mental Health Network.
+She has organised with Psych Declares, Right to Roam and Refugee Asylum Mental Health Network.

 Dr Juliette Brown, Old Age Psychiatry, member of Psych Declares and climate activist

-Dr Juliette Brown FRC Psych is a consultant in general and older adult psychiatry, and activist with Healthworkers for a Free Palestine, Medact, Health XR, Just Stop Oil and Defend Our Juries.
+Dr Juliette Brown FRC Psych is a consultant in general and older adult psychiatry, Medact, Health XR, Just Stop Oil and Defend Our Juries.

 Dr Marion Neffgen, Consultant Medical Psychotherapist, member of Psych Declares, and members of the Medical Psychotherapy Faculty Climate and Sustainability working group